Edition 8 — Immunity and Vaccines

 We keep hearing news that COVID-19 vaccines are being “rushed” and therefore could be more risky than “normal” vaccines that take 7 to 10 years to develop.
 But it is important to understand what happens for most of those 10 years — the majority of time is not spent conducting trials and making a vaccine safer.
 On the contrary, the bulk of the so-called “development” time for a vaccine is wasted on cutting through red tape, addressing profitability concerns, and ultimately, fighting indifference from global powers.

-With COVID-19, all this changed drastically.
+With COVID-19, Less than a year to develop a COVID vaccine – here's why you shouldn't be alarmedThe Conversationall this changed drastically.
 We have proven that all barriers are actually easy to overcome — simply increase funding, get the top experts together, and eliminate administrative red tape.
 Of course, this does not mean cutting corners in analyzing safety data or regulatory approval.
 In fact, these vaccines have been through the same trials and phases as any other vaccine in the past, and regulators will not approve any vaccine without sufficient safety data.

 One more aspect that helped speed up vaccine development is gene sequencing.
 Not much attention is given to the fact that through cutting-edge technological developments, we could sequence the genome of the SARS-CoV-2 virus extremely quickly, without any difficulty.
 This created a big boost in “wait times” before vaccine development could begin.